When the Truth is Found: The Coen Brothers' A Serious Man

 While Larry tries to find meaning in it all, his son is entering adulthood like any 13-year-old in the ‘60s would: by just getting high all the time.
 Danny’s biggest problems are memorizing the Torah to read at his Bar Mitzvah, getting his radio confiscated in class, owing money to the local school bully/drug dealer, and the poor TV reception during episodes of F Troop.
 The two Gopniks are at two very different points in their life, yet their stories are perfect parallels.
 Larry is trying to find meaning by way of his faith, while Danny ends up finding meaning when he wasn’t even looking.

-Larry visits with two rabbis — he tries to visit a third, the wise old Rabbi Marshak, but is turned away.
+Larry visits with two rabbis — he tries to visit a third, the wise old Rabbi Marshak but is turned away.
 From each rabbi, he gets frustrating adages: “Just look at that parking lot…” the first rabbi says, while the second details a long and winding story about a hidden message in a goy’s mouth found by a Jewish dentist.
 Both leave Larry unsatisfied.
 Science proves frustrating, too — he starts to dream about lecturing long on a gigantic formula that proves uncertainty, and he’s frightened to discover his brother working on a nonsensical roadmap to the universe called “The Mentaculus”.
 They’re all square blocks in the round hole of his soul.
 He even inches toward an affair with his neighbor, getting high in the process, but even that has an unsatisfying conclusion.

 Danny’s Bar Mitzvah provides a sense of closure for both Danny and Larry, though.
 Before the ceremony, Larry realizes his troubles don’t seem as bad after glimpsing into his brother’s life.
 Perspective shifts Larry’s worldview, and he’s more at peace once he sees his son perform the Torah.
 Danny then makes good on something his father had wanted to do and meets with Rabbi Marshak, as is tradition.
 The rabbi presents to Danny the radio that was confiscated from the boy, while also quoting Jefferson Airplane’s “Somebody to Love”, the same song Danny was listening to when his teacher took the radio.
 It’s full circle closure, rarely seen in a Coen brothers film.
 How did the rabbi get a hold of the radio and how did he know to quote that particular song?
 It doesn’t matter.
-Danny’s problems are solved in one fell swoop; and the rabbi leaves him with important advice:
+Danny’s problems are solved in one fell swoop, and the rabbi leaves him with important advice:

 “Be a good boy.”

 Larry and Danny seem to be in the clear; in their own separate way they’ve ‘accepted the mystery’ — a suggestion made earlier by the father of the student who is trying to bribe Larry.
 But it all takes a dark turn.
-Larry accepts the bribe and changes his students grade, while Danny doesn’t really get the whole ‘good boy’ concept and tries to give the bully the money he owes him by stealing it from his sister (who stole it from her father).
-Larry’s gets the dreaded phone call from his doctor, while Danny’s school is evacuated due to a tornado warning.
-Before the students and staff can get into the shelter, Danny sees the tornado rushing towards him.
+Larry accepts the bribe and changes his student’s grade, while Danny doesn’t really get the whole ‘good boy’ concept and tries to give the bully the money he owes him by stealing it from his sister (who stole it from her father).
+Larry gets the dreaded phone call from his doctor, while Danny’s school is evacuated due to a tornado warning.
+Before the students and staff can get into the shelter, Danny sees the tornado rushing toward him.

 That’s all we’re left with.